Tiffanirice23/reading-notes/code-201/class01.md

 This topic is vital to our progress because understanding the terminology and jargon used in programming is essential to improving.
 Teachers will oftentimes use terms such as "variable" or "element", and it is important to fully be able to speak the language in order to integrate into our new career.

 1. Compose a short poem describing how HTTP sends data between computers.
-> Oh, my broswer sent a request hurrily
+> Oh, my broswer sent a request hurrily <br>
-To your HTTP server hostin'
+To your HTTP server hostin' <br>
-Won't you give us your response presently?
+Won't you give us your response presently? <br>
 So I can get to -a - postin'

 2. Describe how HTML, CSS, and JS files are “parsed” in the browser.
 > HTML files are parsed by the browser first, leading any `<link>` element references to external CSS stylesheets and any `<script>`-element references to scripts.
 The browser generates an in-memory DOM tree from the parsed HTML, generates an in-memory CSSOM structure from the parsed CSS, and compiles and executes the parsed JavaScript.

 3. How can you find images to add to a Website?
 > Most images on the web are copyrighted.
-You can use Google's license fliter by going to [Google Images],(https://www.google.com/imghp?hl=en&tab=ri&authuser=0&ogbl) clicking on the tools button, then on the resulting Usage rights option that appears below.
+You can use Google's license fliter by going to [Google Images](https://www.google.com/imghp?hl=en&tab=ri&authuser=0&ogbl) clicking on the tools button, then on the resulting Usage rights option that appears below.
 You should choose the option Creative Commons licenses.

 4. How do you create a String vs a Number in JavaScript?
 > A String is a sequence of text enclosed in a set of single of double quote marks (Example: 'Joe' or "five"), while a number is simply a number and does not require any sort of syntax.